 While OpenNMS Horizon detects issues in your network by device, interface or service, the Business Service Monitoring (BSM) takes it one step further.
 The BSM components allows you to monitor and model high level Business Services (BS) and helps quickly identify the most critical problems affecting these.
 With the BSM feature it is possible to model a high level BS context around the technical Service Monitors provided in OpenNMS Horizon.
-To indicate which BS is effected an Operational Status is calculated.
+To indicate which BS is affected by events at the technical Service Monitors level, a BS Operational Status is calculated.